basiralab/Kaggle-BrainNetPrediction-Toolbox/README.md

-# Machine Learning Methods for Brain Connectivity Estimation from Single Observation
+# Machine Learning Methods for Brain Connectivity Evolution Prediction from a Single Observation
 ==============================================================

 Thw BrainNet Prediction Toolbox is a compilation of the proposed ML pipelines for brain connectivity map estimation.